-I still once more have tried to speak to everybody qua citizen, who at any time, may officiate.
+I still try to speak to everybody as a citizen who at any time may officiate.
 You address the informal daddy or kid in all of us.
-For by now, you will not deny that the scalping of names in which you have taken the last step is permissible solely to those who talk, never to those who speak.
+For by now you will not deny that the scalping of names, in which you have taken the last step, is permissible solely to those who talk, never to those who speak.
 "Being" is the scalp of the divine acts and the political names.
 This scalp hangs dangling from your belt.
-To hell with your "Pronoun," to hell with your proverb "BEING."
+To hell with your "pronoun," to hell with your pro-verb "being."
 Or we all shall find ourselves in hell.